decred/politeia/politeiad/cmd/legacyimport/README.md

 - Since the `recordmetadata.json` data struct was never signed in the first place, it was decided to replace the `Token` field from this struct for the newly created tstore token, instead of the legacy gitbe token, when importing the records.
+This solves a lot of functionality problems that arise by having the recordmetadata pointing to a legacy gitbe token.

+- The vote parameter options from vote details struct was also updated to reference the newly created tstore token, in order to preserve summary fetching functionality.
+This struct did not exist on gitbe and therefore we do not lose any signature verification capabilities by doing this.

-- It was decided to import only the latest version of each record into tlog, and save it as a version 1 record.
+- It was decided to import only the latest version of each record into tstore, and save it as a version 1 record.
 If one wishes to check further versions of a finished legacy record, the git repo will be available.

 - Legacy signatures cannot be verified using the current politeia public key.
 The key that should be used for verifying legacy record signatures is: